 A boat is like a floating motorhome but without the stigma attached.
 Having a boat is seen as Bohemian.
 It’s perfectly acceptable.
 I can describe myself as a wildlife artist who travels and lives on a boat.
-It sounds so romantic.
+It sounds so romantic, doesn’t it?
 I should cheer up a bit really!

 This is my compromise for living cheaply these days, it’s how I can afford to travel so often.
-If you are a couple saving up for anything, it’s a great way of saving a ton of cash.
+If you are a couple, it’s a great way of saving a ton of cash.